 SEVENTEEN 20-WIN SEASONS

 Gibbons has led the Crusaders to more victories than any other coach in Holy Cross history during his 30-year tenure.
-He has won 20 or more games in 11 of the last 21 seasons and in 17 seasons overall.
-For his career, Gibbons has averaged 18.9 wins per year.
+He has won 20 or more games in 17 seasons overall during his career.

 In his rookie campaign, Gibbons led his squad to an impressive 21-7 overall record and a third place finish in the Metro Atlantic Athletic Conference.
 The 1986-1987 Crusaders finished with a 19-10 overall mark and placed second in the MAAC.
 In 1987-1988, Holy Cross upped its ledger to 21-8 and took second place conference honors.